Directions and industry requirements are regularly updated

 Employers should display signage and posters at terminals and stations and inside vehicles, to encourage passengers to practise good hygiene before, during and after using public transport.
-The DHHS and the Australian Government Department of Health have posters and other resources aimed at educating the public about coronavirus (COVID-19).
+The DH and the Australian Government Department of Health have posters and other resources aimed at educating the public about coronavirus (COVID-19).

 Employers should also:

 - consider reducing the number of touch points for passengers and employees